RobVortex11/GRATITUDE-JOURNAL-NEW-1/gratitude.md

 I am happy to know and feel confident about my final build.
 I had been struggling with that for a couple of days.
 I feel good and confident that it was the best decision.
 I am grateful to everyone who brings snacks and food for all to enjoy.
 That's a real caring community.
 Thank you!
 I am grateful to Dave Yang for the talk.
+I remember when I started, I doubted myself due to techincal challenges.
+Today, I am grateful that I decided to continue and pushing through had an amazing reaward: I no longer feel the same.
+I remember attending the workshop on my birthday, Feb 11, and saying: "best birthday gift, best sign that THIS IS the right direction".
+I was right all along... and THAT feels AMAZING!